profesorfalken/jPowerShell/README.md

 #### Setting the PowerShell executable path ####

-If the PowerShell executable has a different name/path on your system, you can change when opening a new session:
+If the PowerShell executable has a different name/path on your system, you can change it when opening a new session:

 ```java
    PowerShellResponse response = null;